ADD-Faun/Awesome_Battleships_Game/README.md

 __Bugs fixed__

-- Enteries such as symbols ] , } and empty space caused crashs when code tryed to use it.
-  I fixed this by adding list of unexcepted characters.
+- Enteries such as symbols ] , } and empty space were being accepted when not in the accepted range and caused crashes when trying to change to an interger.
+I fixed this by adding a list of unexcepted characters.
-- Crashed when trying to change non number into int.
-Fixed by confirming user input is number before changing to int.
 - Grid size can't be bigger than 26 as it runs out of letters. fixed by limiting grid size.
 - Grid size can't be bigger that 9 as it miss aligns the row with the column. fixed by limiting choice of grid size.